 Cloning is a more effective way to do this than editing the time period of the unfinished Objective.
-By making a copy, you can ‘reset’ the Objective progress for the next time period, while saving your progress in the current time period.
+By making a copy or duplicate, you can ‘reset’ the Objective progress for the next time period, while saving your progress in the current time period.
 You can edit the clone to reflect new targets.

 Clone an Objective by hovering over it and selecting ‘Clone’ from the dropdown on the far right.
 You can also do this from the Objective page by selecting Actions -> Clone.